-After years of study you have decided it’s time to get an official certification of your Italian level?
+After years of study you have finally decided it’s time to get an official certification of your Italian level or to start your exam preparation?
 That’s good.
 But maybe you should know a thing or two first.

-If you are still unsure about the certification you want to get, you’d probably be better off having a look at these articles – Cils and Celi; Plida and Cic.
-Instead, if you already have a pretty clear idea of the exam you want to sit, continue reading.
+If you are still unsure about the certification you want to get, you should have a look at these articles – Cils and Celi; Plida and Cic first.
+By contrast, if you already have a pretty clear idea of the exam you want to sit, continue reading.

 Many people believe that a good command of the language is the only necessary requirement to pass an exam.
 Unfortunately, this is not always the case.
-Indeed, at least of the same importance it is being well acquainted with the format of the exam itself.
+Indeed, it’s important to become familiar with the structure of the exam too.

 In fact these types of exams have at least two characteristics that make the completion of exercises really challenging:

 – Time constraints

 When I had to take IELTS to enroll in an English university some years ago, I already had a bachelor degree in foreign languages and a reasonable knowledge of English.
 However, when I first tried to complete an example of an IELTS examination found on the web, I scored poorly.
 That happened because, although I had a linguistic preparation, I wasn’t used both to completing tasks with little time at my disposal and to carrying out different tasks at the same time – i.e. during the listening test.

 I soon understood that if I wanted to pass the exam, I had to come up with a study plan.
 For my exam preparation, I had to increase my reading, and writing speed and I had to improve my concentration to complete tasks quickly and accurately.

 To do so, I had two options: following a specific course or buying a book to prepare myself for each specific examination’s section.
 I opted for the second, and more affordable, choice.
 I bought the first edition of Barron’s IELTS, I practiced a lot, and when I took the exam, I passed it with good results.